Wacom Feel™ Multi-Touch API

 WacomMTError

-WacomMTRegisterAttachCallback( WMT_ATTACH_CALLBACK attachCallback, void
+WacomMTRegisterAttachCallback( WMT_ATTACH_CALLBACK attachCallback, void *userData

-This function allows you to register a callback function that you would like called when a new touch device is attached.
-When registered the API will issue a callback for each device currently attached.
-Only one attach callback can be registered for each process.
-To cancel the attach callback, a process can call this function with NULL.
+that you would like called when a new touch device is attached.
+When registered the API will issue a callback

 Parameters:

-The function definition is: void ( *WMT_ATTACH_CALLBACK )( WacomMTCapability deviceInformation, void *userData );
+The function definition is: void ( *WMT_ATTACH_CALLBACK )(

-This function will be called with the WacomMTCapability structure for the device attached and the userData provided when the call was registered.
+structure for the device attached and the userData provided when the call was

-Return Value:
+Return

 See the WacomMTError enumeration definition.